Unraveling Female Narcissism

 Covert, Vulnerable Narcissism

-While both genders are equally exhibitionistic, entitled, antagonistic, and self-absorbed, recent research shows that men are more likely to be grandiose narcissists and women introverted, vulnerable narcissists with lower self-esteem.
+While both genders are equally exhibitionistic, entitled, antagonistic, and self-absorbed, recent research shows that men are more likely to be grandiose narcissists and women introverted, vulnerable, covert narcissists with lower self-esteem.
 Vulnerable narcissism can resemble borderline personality disorder, which may cause women to be misdiagnosed with BPD rather than NPD.
-Female narcissists may also be caregiving, covert or communal narcissists, or compensatory narcissists who see themselves as playing the leading role.
+Female narcissists may also be caregiving or communal types of narcissists, or compensatory narcissists who see themselves as playing the leading role.
 For example, she may behave like the has-been star Norma Desmond in the movie and play, Sunset Boulevard, singing, “With One Look.”
 These types better align with traits considered less offensive and more natural to women.
 Hence, they’re often overlooked or excused.

 Narcissistic women generally focus more on their appearance.
 They might dress provocatively and have exaggerated confidence in their looks or talents.
 They may insist on designer clothes, the best dermatologist, hairdresser, and perhaps plastic surgeon.
 They enjoy selfies, being professionally photographed, and spend an inordinate amount of time on hair, make-up, and clothes.
 More than males, female narcissists express entitlement by believing, “I deserve the best, and you owe me.”
 One wife expected her husband to draw her bath at a precise temperature, take her only to five-star restaurants, and have his car stocked with anything she might need.
 He felt whatever he did was not right or enough.
 Because of their unrealistic, selfish expectations, these women may complain like martyred victims. (“It’s always my fault,” or “I can’t do anything right.”)